funwithflutter/fun-with-flutter-blog/content/posts/proxy-flutter-apps.md

 This is quite easy to do, but should be done with caution.
 Self-signed certificates are perfect for development environments.
 However, under most circumstances you would prefer to go the Certificate Authority route.
 Most cloud services automatically configure an SSL certificate for you anyway, so there is no reason not to.
 Firebase hosting is an example.
 If you host an application on Firebase Hosting they will automatically provision SSL for you.

 Note that a lot of these providers use shared SSL certificates - meaning other domains/sites might be using the same certificate as your site.
-This migh not be an issue for you, but there are reasons that you might want your own dedicated SSL certificate issued to your domain/company.
+This might not be an issue for you, but there are reasons that you might want your own dedicated SSL certificate issued to your domain/company.
 For more info see below:

 [Firebase Shared SSL Certificates](https://stackoverflow.com/questions/53473695/google-firebase-ssl-certificate-my-certificate-has-a-large-number-of-other-web)